summarizing and graphing data in spss#

 Rename the table to “Seasonal Rain” as above, and be sure to save both the .spv file and the .sav file.

-As a final step, undo the split by opening the Split File dialog again (Data > Split File), and selecting Analyze all cases, do not create groups.
-Do this now, before moving on to the next section.
+Before moving onto the next step, be sure to undo the split by opening the Split File dialog again (Data > Split File), and selecting Analyze all cases, do not create groups.

 selecting cases#